 How much has the Chesapeake Bay changed over the past 75 years?

-That's the idea behind 'The Bay From Above: Aerial Views of the Bay Then and Now', which juxtaposes the 1930s-1950s photography of H. Robins Hollyday with new photography by Hunter H. Harris.
-Hollyday worked as a commercial photographer from the 1930s to the 1950s.
-Harris' work focuses on land use and development.
-Contrasting Hollyday's black-and-white photographs with Harris's color images, this exhibition provides astoundingly beautiful and startling evidence of the changes in the Chesapeake's shoreline, farmland, and Bay spaces over the last 75 years.
+Hollyday worked as a commercial photographer from the 1930s to the 1950s, documenting life in Talbot County and on the Eastern Shore.
+Harris owns and operates his studio in Easton, where his own work focuses on land use and development.
+Contrasting Hollyday's black-and-white photographs with Harris's color images of spectacular vistas and the unique viewpoint hundreds of feet above the Bay, this exhibition provides astoundingly beautiful and startling evidence of the changes in the Chesapeake's shoreline, farmland, and Bay spaces over the last 75 years.